 The Employees of Northrop Grumman Political Action Committee (ENGPAC) is a voluntary, nonpartisan political action committee established by Northrop Grumman in accordance with federal law.
 ENGPAC is governed by a Steering Committee comprised of company executives and is funded solely from the voluntary personal contributions it receives from eligible employees.

 ENGPAC may provide contributions to the campaigns of candidates seeking federal offices, as well as selected state and local campaigns, national political organizations, and other political action committees.
 ENGPAC contributions are made under the supervision of the Chief Strategy and Development Officer in compliance with all applicable laws and regulations.
 All political expenditures made by ENGPAC are disclosed to the FEC and available here.

-ENGPAC contributions are made without regard to party affiliation and solely based on a candidate’s policy positions on issues of importance to the aerospace and defense industry and to the company and its shareholders.
+ENGPAC contributions are made without regard to party affiliation and based on a candidate’s policy positions on issues of importance to the aerospace and defense industry and to the company and its shareholders.
 The Policy Committee reviews ENGPAC’s operations annually.